Elelyso (Taliglucerase Alfa Rpc)

 What Is Elelyso Used For?

-Elelyso is an enzyme replacement therapy specifically designed to treat Type 1 Gaucher disease in adults and children aged 2 to 17 years.
+Elelyso is an enzyme replacement therapy designed to treat Type 1 Gaucher disease, a genetic disorder caused by a deficiency of the enzyme glucocerebrosidase.

 Primary Uses